 Section 1.
 The revenue of this Squadron shall be derived from membership, or initiation fees, from annual membership dues.
 Revenue from other sources as may be recommended by the membership and approved by the membership at a regular meeting.

 Section 2.
-As of April 5, 2022, the annual Squadron dues will be $20.00 for new members and dual members; $25.00 for existing members after their initial year.
+As of __________{date}, the annual Squadron dues will be $20.00 {or as the Squadron votes} for new members and dual members; $25.00 {or as the Squadron votes} for existing members after their initial year.

 Section 3.
 The Squadron shall pay to Detachment Headquarters, the National and Detachment annual membership dues for every member of the squadron.